Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Probabilistic forecast and uncertainty quantification through parallel partial Gaussian processes

 where $\mathbf v $ is an $n$-dimensional row vector and $\mathbf{ W}=[\mathbf{ w}^T_1,...,\mathbf{ w}^T_m]^T$ is a $m \times n$ matrix with $\mathbf w_j$ being an $n$-dimensional row vector defined below:

 for $j=1,...,m$. \end{corollary} From Corollary \ref{corollary:pred_mean}, the prediction of a test input at the $j$th coordinate of the output from the PP-GP model can be written as a weighted average of the observations at the $j$th coordinate, $\hat{y}_j(\mathbf x_{t^*})=\mathbf{v} \mathbf y_j$.
-Furthermore, the residuals can be written as a weighted average of the correlation kernel function between the test input and training input set, $\hat y_j(\mathbf x_{t^*})-\hat \mu_j=\mathbf w_j \mathbf k(\mathbf x_{t^*})$, as outlined by the second equality in Eq.~ (\ref{equ:weighted_average_pred_mean}).
+Furthermore, the residuals can be written as a weighted average of the kernel function between the test input and training input set, $\hat y_j(\mathbf x_{t^*})-\hat \mu_j=\mathbf w_j \mathbf k(\mathbf x_{t^*})$, as outlined by the second equality in Eq.~(\ref{equ:weighted_average_pred_mean}).
 When $\hat \mu_j=0$, the predictive mean estimator in Eq.~(\ref{equ:hat_y_j}) at each output coordinate is equivalent to the kernel ridge regression separately for each coordinate $j$ \cite{gu2022theoretical}:

 where $\mathcal H$ is the reproducing kernel Hilbert space (RKHS) \cite{wendland2004scattered} attached to the kernel $K(\cdot,\cdot)$ and $||\cdot||_{\mathcal H}$ is the associated native norm.
-The loss function in Eq.~(\ref{equ:weighted_average_pred_mean}) penalizes the complexity of the model and fitting error simultaneously, which helps avoid the overfitting problem automatically.
-Compared to the kernel ridge regression in Eq.~(\ref{equ:krr}), the extra advantage of the PP-GP model is that the uncertainty of the prediction can be quantified based on the predictive distribution in Eq.~(\ref{equ:pred_distr}).
+The loss function in {Eq.~(\ref{equ:krr})} penalizes the fitting error and complexity of the model simultaneously, which helps avoid the overfitting problem automatically.
+Compared to the kernel ridge regression in Eq.~(\ref{equ:krr}), the uncertainty of the prediction of PP-GP can be quantified based on the predictive distribution in Eq.~(\ref{equ:pred_distr}).

 Here the range and nugget parameters $(\bm \gamma, \eta)$ can be estimated by maximum marginal posterior distribution described in the Appendix and then these parameters will be plugged into Eq.~(\ref{equ:pred_distr}) for computing the predictive distribution.
-Here the uncertainty of the mean and variance parameters are taken into account in the analysis, whereas the uncertainty in estimating the range and nugget parameters was not considered due to computational feasibility, and confounding issues between range and nugget parameters in some frequently used kernel functions \cite{zhang2004inconsistent}.
-Sampling the parameters from the posterior distribution through the Markov chain Monte Carlo algorithm \cite{liu2001monte} or residual bootstrap approach \cite{davison1997bootstrap} can be used for estimating the uncertainty of these kernel parameters.
+Here the uncertainty of the mean and variance parameters are taken into account in the analysis, whereas the uncertainty in estimating the range and nugget parameters was not considered due to computational feasibility, and confounding issues between kernel parameters \cite{zhang2004inconsistent}.
+Sampling the parameters from the posterior distribution or residual bootstrap approach \cite{davison1997bootstrap} can be used for estimating the uncertainty of these kernel parameters.